risgk/digital-synth-vra8-n/README.md

     - Values 48-79: SAW Down (Key Trigger: On)
     - Values 80-111: RANDOM (Key Trigger: On)
     - Values 112-127: SQUARE Up (Key Trigger: On)
+- "LEGATO (OFF/ON)": LEGATO Portamento
+    - When LEGATO Portamento is ON, Single Trigger is forced
-- "K. ASN (L/L/P/H/LST)": Key ASsigN
+- "K. ASN (L/L/P/H/LST)": Key ASSIGN / Trigger Mode
-    - Values 0-47: Lowest Note
+    - Values 0-47: Lowest Note / Single Trigger
-    - Values 48-79: Paraphonic (Lowest and Highest Notes)
+    - Values 48-79: Paraphonic (Lowest and Highest Notes) / Single Trigger
-    - Values 80-111: Highest Note
+    - Values 80-111: Highest Note / Single Trigger
-    - Values 112-127: LAST One Note
+    - Values 112-127: LAST One Note / Multi Trigger
+- "EXP BY VEL (OFF/ON)": EXPRESSION Control By (Note ON) VELOCITY

 ## A Sample Setting of a Physical Controller (8-Knob)